WHB139426/Grounded-Video-LLM/README.md

 We sharpen our model by incorporating

-- An additional temporal stream to encode the relationships between frames and
+- An additional temporal stream to encode the relationships between frames.

 - Discrete temporal tokens enriched with specific time knowledge to represent timestamps.